glarizza/octopress/source/_posts/2014-10-24-puppet-workflows-4-using-hiera-in-anger.markdown

 {% endcodeblock %}

 Notice that little "common" at the end?
 That means that, failing everything else, it's going to look in `common.yaml` for a value.
-This means that `common.yaml` is a storage bin of default values.
+I had thought of common as the 'defaults' level, but the reality is that it is a list of values common across all the nodes in your infrastructure.
+These are the values, SPECIFIC TO YOUR ORGANIZATION, that should be the same everywhere.
+Barring an override at a higher level, these values are your organization's 'defaults', if you will.

 Previously, you may have heard me rail against Hiera's optional second argument and how I really don't like it.
 Take this example: